Search through more than a hundred articles on every aspect of User.com

 Put an unsubscribe button in your emails

-A ready solution for an unsubscribe button for your emails
+A predefined solution for an unsubscribe button for your emails

 Why put an unsubscribe button in emails?

-Unsubscribe buttons are a must-have.
+Unsubscribe buttons are a must-have for any marketing email campaign.
 Not only are they an integral part of marketing etiquette, but without them, your emails would also be marked as spam, and your deliverability levels would plummet.
 This is why we provide you with a simple solution for putting an unsubscribe button in your custom templates.

-How to add an unsubscribe button in the email
+How to add an unsubscribe button in the HTML of the email

 All you need to do is paste the piece of code provided below in your template or email message.
 When sent, It will be changed into a unique unsubscribe URL.